Welcome to my website. I'm pleased you found me and I hope you will stay a while.

 I plunged down the steeply twisting track

-Between the weather-pitted boulders
+between the weather-pitted boulders

-And the pine trees that the wind bends back
+and the pine trees that the wind bends back

-From the sea, while over my shoulders
+from the sea, while over my shoulders

-The mist-enveloped mountain peaks seemed
+the mist-enveloped mountain peaks seemed

-To hang, brooding.
+to hang, brooding.
 Then the path swung round

-And the sea, like a fish’s scales, gleamed
+and the sea, like a fish’s scales, gleamed

-Silver before me, and I had found
+silver before me, and I had found

-The village.
+the village.
 A few huddled houses

-It was, with grass down the tiny street
+it was, with grass down the tiny street

-Where stealthily the stray sheep browses,
+where stealthily the stray sheep browses,

-And treads the rubble with cautious feet.
+and treads the rubble with cautious feet.

 In the blank, grey walls the windows gaped

-Likes sightless sockets.
+like sightless sockets.
 Elder trees clung

-By the doorways, stunted and storm-shaped,
+by the doorways, stunted and storm-shaped,

-Bowed as if old, when they were still young.
+bowed as if old, when they were still young.

 Those wind-scoured dwellings breathed disaster;

-The blind windows spoke of tragedy;
+the blind windows spoke of tragedy;

-And so I left, and climbed up faster
+and so I left, and climbed up faster

-Than I had come, and it seemed to me
+than I had come, and it seemed to me

-That the stream’s faint, murmuring laughter
+that the stream’s faint, murmuring laughter

-Mocked me, and the gliding gull’s harsh screams
+mocked me, and the gliding gull’s harsh screams

-Were of a ghost that followed after,
+were of a ghost that followed after,

-And for nights it crept into my dreams.
+and for nights it crept into my dreams.

 Published in Catch, Pembroke College, Cambridge image